Nool Veli: Plot

-Meanwhile, At the Film Censor Board, a director presents her a movie where a man marries his adopted daughter in a twist in the climax.
+Meanwhile, at the Film Censor Board, a director presents her a movie where a man marries his adopted daughter in a twist in the climax.
 She is disgusted with the idea and objects to the incestuous content.
 After work, she gets her little daughter from school, and as she opens the door of her house, she finds her husband and Baby in bed together.

 Although disgusted with what has happened, she tries to be ideal, like the characters in her novels.
 She tries to restore normalcy in the house by ignoring the incident.
 They all have dinner together and she seems to deal with it quite maturely.
 Later that night, she tells her husband that its ok, and that she understands the situation.
 A bit relieved, Buchi touches her hand to show her affection.
-At this point, she can no longer control her real feelings of disgust and she pushes him away.
+At this point, she can no longer control her disgust and she pushes him away.
 She tells him that she thought she could be ideal, but is not.
 At the core, she is just an ordinary woman, who needs fidelity, and she sleeps on the floor henceforth, away from her husband, refusing to share the bed.

 She then calls up the Film Censor Board and withdraws her previous objections saying that far worse things happen in the real world, and there is no need to hide the truth.

 A few weeks later, Vidya finds out that Baby is pregnant and has decided to keep the child.
 Vidya approaches her dad, for advice, telling him the entire story.
 He doesn't have any solution.
 Vidya thinks about it a lot, and decides to ask her brother to marry Baby and asks him to visit.
 Meanwhile, she talks to Baby and finds out that not only is Baby pregnant, but also she is attracted to her husband.
-When Mouli tells that he will marry her in spite of anything, Vidya scolds him, saying that he is just like any other man, thinking women as a piece of meat.
+When Mouli tells that he will marry her in spite of anything, Vidya scolds him, saying that he is just like any other man, thinking of women as a piece of meat.
 Mouli is hurt, and takes a vow of celibacy, and leaves.

 Vidya talks to her husband and he is very non-cooperative, and out of anger, that he is being repeatedly questioned, says that he is a man, and he will do as he wants.
 Vidya storms out with her daughter, and soon after, Baby leaves to Hyderabad and delivers a daughter who she names Vidya.